jncraton/operating-systems-cpsc4420/lectures/02-middleware.md

 - Container for one or more threads
 - Protects threads from interactions from unrelated threads running on the same computer
-- Threads in different process do not share memory
+- Threads in different processes do not share memory

 Thread APIs
 -----------